aws-samples/sagemaker-ssh-helper/README.md

 http://127.0.0.1:8889/?token=<<your_token>>.
 You will find the remote token as the output of the [SageMaker_SSH_IDE.ipynb](SageMaker_SSH_IDE.ipynb) notebook.

-You can also start the VNC session to [vnc://localhost:5901](vnc://localhost:5901) (e.g. with Screen Sharing app).
+You can also start the VNC session to [vnc://localhost:5901](vnc://localhost:5901) (e.g. on macOS with Screen Sharing app) and run IDE or any other GUI app on the remote desktop instead of your local machine.

 ### Troubleshooting